Danodya/developer-profile-analyzer/README.md

    shown until the data are being loaded.
 To make a better user experience (UX), more data, which does not consume a large amount of time to load, are displayed for the user to observe until the timeconsuming operation finishes.

+   Here it is appropriate to note that this is the major reason why the _Commits per Repo_ chart displays commits only for 10 repositories.
+This is done to enhance the User Experience (UX) so that the user would not have to wait until the server finishes up fetching and processing Repositories and specially, Commits.
+However, for these 10 top repositories, the total number of commits (Even though it had large number of commits) would get displayed in the charts.
+Therefore, it still might incur some time.

 4. **Documentation** - Even though some API libraries are very popular among developers, and employed in various applications, a lack of official documentation is still present.
 Therefore, it takes some time to understand how the library works.